Nation of Debt: NZ's highly leveraged homes

 But he says it is prudent for households to consider whether that debt would continue to be serviceable.

-Reserve Bank data shows the amount of money and percentage of disposable income spent on debt servicing has been pretty stable for the last year, Ranchhod says.
+Reserve Bank data shows the amount of money and percentage of disposable income spent on debt servicing has been pretty stable for the past year, Ranchhod says.

 "High levels of debt can raise some concerns for the economy but right now New Zealand is in a reasonably good state.